 Updating the Eater Brunch Map — May 2014

 Chef Beni Velazquez serves up the Bluegrass Hangover Brunch with dishes such as the cangrejo Benedict mofongo mixing up lump crabmeat, plantain garlic mash, Romesco butter and a quail egg; B+B pancakes topped with cinnamon sugar, roasted plantains, warm maple syrup and whipped cream; brioche flan French toast topped with powdered sugar, warm lemon sugar glaze and whipped cream; and the paella mixto crepe with shrimp, fish, calamari, chicken, Spanish chorizo, peas, saffron rice and Romesco sauce.
 Aide your recovery with sangria, mojitos, Bloody Marys and mimosas.

 Nouveau Mexican delights make up this brunch at Border Grill.
-Executive chef Michael Minor cooks up tapas, guava empanadas and biscuits and sausage gravy along with seasonal dishes on an ever-changing menu.
+Tapas, guava empanadas and biscuits and sausage gravy along with seasonal dishes on an ever-changing menu.
 New dishes include waffle and pork belly with maple syrup, lobster pancakes and fig and blue cheese quesadilla.

 Artisan pastries from Thomas Keller come in a basket, but save room for French faves such as a bread pudding style French toast with warm layers of brioche, custard and apples or Croque Madame with toasted ham and cheese on brioche with a fried egg and mornay sauce.